aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a website or tool, that lets people or businesses, cooperate or serve one another at scale, via the internet.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or circular economy, that enables people or businesses to serve (give or recieve from) one another at scale, via the internet.

+People or businesses, sign up with Eleutherios and add their product or service to the site.
+Other people or businesses (customers) search or get notified, whenever a new product or service is added and can request them, by creating a forum or chat with the person or business, providing it.

 For example, if a person is hungry and isolated at home.
-They, could register with Eleutherios and create a forum for some food.
-A grocery store owner, could register with the site and subscribe to the forum and ask the person, what food they wanted?
-The grocery store owner, could gather the food from their store, and scale the forum by creating a sub-forum for a healthcare worker to help with the delivery of the food.
+They could register with Eleutherios and create a forum, for some food.
+A grocery store owner, could register as a service and subscribe to the forum and ask the person, what food they wanted?
+The grocery store owner, could gather the food, from their store and scale the forum, by creating a sub-forum, for a healthcare worker to help with the delivery of the food.
 The healthcare worker, could scale the sub-forum again and create another sub-forum, for a delivery service and accompany the delivery service and be the person, that delivers the food to the person.

 ```bash
 Forum (Food)